robertcornet/TUD_AI_driving/README.md

 # TU Delft AI driving platform
-This page contains all the information for the TU Delft AI driving platform.
+Here you can learn everything about the TU Delft AI driving platform.
 It is designed for the department of Cognitive Robotics (CoR) at the faculty of 3ME at the TU Delft.

 <img src="/images/TUDAI1.jpg" height=256>

 ## Who is it for?
-This platform is designed for very dynamic driving tasks, such as drifting.
+This car is designed for very dynamic driving tasks, such as drifting.
 It can show the unstable behaviour of cars that are driven on the limit of friction.

 If you are into vehicle research that goes beyond navigation tasks and focusses on dynamic vehicle behaviour and vehicle stability, this platform can be for you.
-It offers the dynamics of the large research platforms on a small scale that requires little space.
+It offers the dynamics of large research platforms on a small scale that requires little space.
 The onboard accelerometers, gyros and individual wheel speed sensors provide a good basis for developing impressive vehicle controllers.

 ## What does it offer?
+- Low-cost dynamic driving
+- Small scale for indoor use
-- Low-cost dynamic driving with access to the relevant vehicle states. (wheel speeds, accelerations, yaw rate)
+- Access to the relevant vehicle states. (wheel speeds, accelerations, yaw rate)
-- Small scale suitable for compact spaces
 - Onboard TensorFlow integration for AI development
 - Modular platform for easy addition of your own sensors